Kraftland/mcctl/readme.md

 ![](https://raw.githubusercontent.com/Kimiblock/mcctl/master/demo.png "Demo")

-Warn: Windows and macOS is not supported, use Arch Linux to achieve best experience.
+Warn: Windows and macOS are not supported, use Arch Linux to achieve best experience.

 # Usage